algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 Here, we are selecting 3 values to use for the x-axis and using words or phrases for the "bottom" and "top" of the y-axis.
 To be clear: we are not condoning the behavior of having mismatched x and y tic values by using words or phrases along the y axis and numbers along the x axis.
 This is simply meant as a showcase for using gnuplot in this way.

+As a note: there is a lot of information here we missed, specifically format specifiers, which allow users to modify the format of the numbers in their plots (to be in floating point, scientific notation, or something else).
+This can be found in [the documentation](http://gnuplot.sourceforge.net/docs_4.2/node184.html), along with anything else that is missed here.

 {% endmethod %}